davidjohnbaker1/davidjohnbaker/content/posts/2022-08-15-some-uk-and-european-resources-for-north-american-music-scientists/index.md

 * [Neurocognition of Music and Language](https://www.aesthetics.mpg.de/en/research/research-group-neurocognition-of-music-and-language.html)
 * [Neural Circuits, Consciousness, and Cognition](https://www.aesthetics.mpg.de/en/research/research-group-neural-circuits-consciousness-and-cognition.html)

+This group also works a fair bit with the [Max Planck Institute for Human Cognitive and Brain Sciences](https://maxplanckneuroscience.org/institute/mpi-human-cognitive-brain-sciences/) as well, but the collaborations that [I was aware of at time of writing in summer of 2022 might not be around in a few years](https://maxplanckneuroscience.org/duets-on-the-brain/).
+Such is the way of research funding.

 I'd check out each group, their recent publications, and get in touch with the group leaders if what they are working on interests you.

 * [RITMO](https://www.uio.no/ritmo/english/)